AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 all sectors.

-The workflow can be run starting from digits, raw clusters, or (native) clusters, or directly attached to the `digitizer-workflow`, see comment on inputs types below.
+The workflow can be run starting from digits, raw clusters, or (native) clusters, or directly attached to the `o2-sim-digitizer-workflow`, see comment on inputs types below.

 ### Quickstart running the reconstruction workflow
 The workflow is implemented in the `tpc-reco-workflow` executable.